ome/devspace/README.md

 * Log into [OpenStack](https://pony.openmicroscopy.org)
 * Register a key.
 Go to ``Access & Security > Key Pairs`` and click on ``Import Key Pair``.
 Copy the content of the public key you use to access our resources e.g. ``id_rsa.pub``
 * Under ``Access & Security > API Access``, download your configuration by clicking on ``Download OpenStack RC File v2.0``.
 The file will be named by default ``omedev-openrc.sh``.
-This file will be used to set environment variables so it is possible to connect to OpenStack via the command line.
+It will be used to set environment variables needed to connect to OpenStack via the command line.

 #### SSH and Git configuration files

+The following steps only need to be done the first time you want to generate instances.

 In order to be able to push result of the build job to your GitHub account, you will need a SSH key **without passphrase**.
 The key must be named ``id_gh_rsa``.
 The key and the configuration files will be copied to the devspace.